NIVANorge/ndbview/README.md

 #### 2.1.4.
 Test the application

-The Flask end points in `ndbview.py` are just "decorated" Python, functions designed to accept POSTed JSON containing the required function arguments and to return JSON to the frontend application.
+The Flask end points in `ndbview.py` are just "decorated" Python functions, designed to accept POSTed JSON containing the required function arguments and to return JSON to the frontend application.
 Once the Flask application is running, the easiest way to test the functions is by using "[Postman](https://www.getpostman.com/)" to send raw JSON to the end point and check that the returned JSON looks reasonable - see red highlighting on the image below.

 <img src="images\postman_example.png" alt="Postman example" width="600"/>